 But that’s exactly what trends are.
 An illusion.
 If you look hard enough anywhere, you can manipulate any data set to craft a narrative about a trend that doesn’t actually exist.

 Most trends are a result of variance.
 And as a result, you can find a trend for just about anything.
 Thankfully, we have the tools to assess variance which can help explain why trends can be 1) so prevalent yet 2) so meaningless at the same time.

 A binomial distribution is a discrete probability distribution of the number of successes in n-numbered trials.
 Binomial distributions help us answer questions such as “what’s the probability of getting 7 or more ‘heads’ if I flip a coin 10 times?”
 (17.2% for those wondering).
 Using binomial distributions, we could answer the question: “If a monkey picked the ATS winner in 300 games, what’s the probability of Mr. Monkey wins at least 162 games (54%)?”

 Back to Trends

 So how do we apply this to trends?
-Can you say – if pull a random 300-game sample, there is a 9.2% probability of finding a trend with a 54% win probability?
+Can you say – if you pull a random 300-game sample, there is a 9.2% probability of finding a trend that wins a 54% clip?
 Not quite.